 Both are necessary:

 - Without deep changes, no deep improvement in performance and culture.

 - Without stabilizing force toward the end, no sustained progress.

 - Re-organizing specific processes (changing the layout, re-engineering how tasks are organized among different workstations, etc.)

 - Setting up a management system that cascades down the organization

 - Evaluating what extra controls and user views the current ERP needs to have

 That friction needs to be kept manageable.
-Some topics (e.g. changing the way purchasing is done, switching from a piece rate system to an hourly rate) are explosive in nature.
-They change the way people get paid, and especially the way they have been exploiting the current system to earn more money.
+Some topics (e.g. changing the way purchasing is done, switching from a piece-rate system to an hourly rate) are explosive, and they change the way people get paid, especially how they have been exploiting the current system to earn more money.

 A good start is to examine the process improvement that our manufacturing consultants use themselves.
-You can use this proven approach to start making in-house improvements, or to have a far more effective cooperation with trainers or consultants should you wish to bring some in.
-Hit the button below to watch the video walkthrough & get your free copy.
+You can use this proven approach to start making in-house improvements or to have far more effective cooperation with trainers or consultants should you wish to bring some in.
+Hit the button below to watch the video walkthrough and get your free copy.